2014 Chicago Bears season: 2014 draft class

 The Bears did not receive any compensatory picks for the draft.
 Profootballtalk.com's Michael David Smith wrote Chicago needed to draft players at four positions for the first round: defensive back, with first-round possibilities including Ha Ha Clinton-Dix and Justin Gilbert; linebacker, such as C. J. Mosley and Ryan Shazier; defensive tackle, like Aaron Donald.
 Additionally, Smith wrote the Bears could target a running back or quarterback with mid- to late-round draft picks, such as De'Anthony Thomas and James White, and Tom Savage, respectively.

 With the 14th pick in the draft, the Bears selected Virginia Tech cornerback Kyle Fuller, who recorded 173 tackles, 4.5 sacks, six interceptions and 21 deflections during his college career.
 In round two, with the 51st pick, LSU defensive lineman Ego Ferguson was drafted; Ferguson had started only one full season in 2013, recording a sack, but had his season end due to an injury, which had prevented him from participating in the NFL Scouting Combine.
 In the following round, Chicago drafted defensive tackle Will Sutton of Arizona State with the 82nd pick; Sutton recorded 20.5 sacks in his college career, while leading the Pac-12 Conference with 10.5 sacks and 20 tackles for loss in 2012.
 The Bears held two fourth-rounders: the 117 and 131, the latter being acquired after a trade with the Denver Broncos.
 The former was used on Arizona running back Ka'Deem Carey, the school's career-leading rusher, and was considered as the best running back available by numerous experts.
 The 131st pick was used on Minnesota safety Brock Vereen.
 As a result of the trade with Denver, the Bears did not have a fifth-rounder.
 In the sixth round, with the 183rd pick, San Jose State quarterback David Fales was drafted, who holds every passing record in school history.
 The next round, with the 191st pick, Miami punter Pat O'Donnell was drafted; O'Donnell led the Atlantic Coast Conference and ranked second in the nation in punting average with 47.1 yards.
-The Bears' final pick, the 191st pick in the seventh round, was Boise State offensive lineman Charles Leno Jr., who started 36 consecutive games since 2011.
+The Bears' final pick, the 191st pick in the seventh round, was Boise State offensive lineman Charles Leno, who started 36 consecutive games since 2011.